Prk315/CollabTool/README.md

 # Purpose
-This project is created for the course database and information systems, as seen in forlæsning 1 i am primarily using python combined with flask and postgresql.
-I have chosen to opt for using external templates for the calendar creation and such, since the frontend of this application isnt truly relevent to the course.
+This project is created for the course database and information systems.
+As seen in lecture 1 we are primarily using python combined with flask and postgresql.
+We have chosen to opt for using external templates for the calendar creation and such, since the frontend of this application isnt truly relevent to the course.

-# For my fellow students

-flask --app backend.app run

-is the command to run the application and please dont mess with the internal psql postres.
+#Creators
+Bastian Rønfeldt Thomsen - prk315
+Andreas Christian Kærlev - bzd796
+Andreas Lydum Larsen - bfh549

 # Student Collaboration Tool
 A Flask-based web application that helps student groups find optimal meeting times and manage project deadlines based on shared availability.
 Calendar data can be imported via `.ics` files.